 6. Placement Decisions

 .
-That’s when the district you reside in agrees to pay for the cost of sending your child to a school that is approved by the state to educate students with a certain range of disabilities.
-Out-of-district placement happens when the district agrees that your child’s local public school can’t meet his needs.
+That’s when the district you reside in agrees to pay for the cost of sending a child to a school approved by the state to educate students with a certain range of disabilities.
+This happens when the district agrees that a child’s local public school can’t meet the child’s needs.

 If you and the district disagree about which placement your child needs, you can consider a strategy called